ModdedMinecraftClub/Mmcc.Bot/README.md

 *If you prefer setting environment variables in a different way, you can see all the available options docker has in the [docker-compose manual](https://docs.docker.com/compose/).*

 3. Go to `.src/Mmcc.Bot`.
 Locate the file called `appsettings.default.json` and rename it to `appsettings.json`.
 Open it and fill it.
-In the `MySql` section set the IP to `172.18.0.2` and port to `3306`.
-If that does not work, you will have to locate the IP of the MariaDB docker container by starting it and using the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/).
+In the `MySql` section keep the IP set to `db` and port to `3306`.

 4. Duplicate the file and name the duplicate `appsettings.Development.json` but this time set the IP in the `MySql` section to `localhost`.
 Leave the rest the same.